mpfdavis/react-es6-boilerplate/README.md

 This boilerplate avoids making too many architectural decisions and instead focuses on providing tooling and build automation for development and production.

+- An ES6 version of the classic redux todo example is provided together with a few snapshot tests.
+All of this can be completely removed if desired.

 ## Versions